Augusta, Waterville area bridge, cribbage results

 Fairfield Bridge Club

-FAIRFIELD — The Fairfield nonsanctioned bridge club winners on Tuesday were Carroll and Audrey Harding, who placed first; Carmen Landry and Elaine Campbell, second; and David Bourque and Suzon Morrison, third.

-Note: No bridge is planned for Dec.
-26, but will meet at the Elks Club on Jan.
-2 for the first session of the new year.

-The bridge club meets at 11:30 a.m. every Tuesday at the Elks Lodge, Industrial Road in Waterville.
+FAIRFIELD — The Fairfield nonsanctioned bridge club meets at 11:30 a.m. every Tuesday at the Elks Lodge, Industrial Road in Waterville.
 Bring a partner.
 For more information, call 453-2410.

 COHEN COMMUNITY CENTER